Constitutional Convention Amendments Proposals

 In an effort to create a just and homogeneous society, maybe now is the time to take a look at what some other countries have done to address their transgressions;- South Africa, Canada, and Germany have all implemented some sort of “TRUTH and RECONCILIATION COMMISSION” in an effort to make amends.

 SOUTH AFRICA – South African TRUTH and RECONCILIATION

 Forgive me, there is one other option we could take – WE COULD DO NOTHING, AND CONTINUE OUR DESCENT INTO AN IMMORAL RACIST SOCIETAL ABYSS – FROM WHICH WE MAY NEVER RECOVER!

 I don’t know, but it must be terrible to go around hating other people.
-I think you must have to keep on reminding yourself that you hate, and you need to keep on looking for reasons to justify that hate.
+I think you would have to keep on reminding yourself that you hate, and you need to keep on looking for reasons to justify that hate.
 I wouldn’t wish that on anyone.

 “WRONG NONE BY DOING INJURIES, OR OMITTING THE BENEFITS THAT ARE YOUR DUTY” – (Ralph Waldo Emerson) I think.